SEXUAL MISCONDUCT/DISCRIMINATION/HARASSMENT/RETALIATION POLICY

 FILING REPORT WITH LOCAL LAW ENFORCEMENT

-In some instances, sexual misconduct may constitute both a violation of University Policy and criminal activity.
+In some instances, sexual harassment may constitute both a violation of this policy and criminal activity.
 The University grievance process is not a substitute for instituting legal action.
 The University encourages individuals to report alleged sexual misconduct promptly to campus officials AND to law enforcement authorities, where appropriate.
 Individuals may file a report directly with local law enforcement agencies by dialing 911.
 Individuals may also contact any of the following for assistance in filing a report with local law enforcement:

-It is important that evidence of sexual assault be preserved, because it may be needed for prosecuting the criminal case.
-Victims and others should not alter the scene of the attack.
-The victim should not change clothes, bathe or shower, drink or eat anything, or brush her/his teeth before reporting the assault.
-Any items worn by the victim during the assault, but are not currently being worn, and any materials encountered during the assault (i.e., bed sheets, blankets, etc.) should be placed in a paper bag and brought along with the victim to a local hospital emergency department that has kits to collect and preserve evidence of rape and sexual assault.
+It is important that evidence of sexual assault be preserved, because it may be needed for prosecuting a criminal case.
+Victims and others should not alter the scene of an attack.
+The victim should not change clothes, bathe or shower, drink or eat anything, or brush his or her teeth before reporting the assault.
+Any items worn by the victim during the assault, but are not currently being worn, and any materials encountered during the assault (i.e., bed sheets, blankets, etc.) should be placed in a paper bag and brought along with the victim to a local hospital emergency department that has kits to collect and preserve evidence of sexual assault.

 AVAILABILITY OF COUNSELING AND ADVOCACY

 Counseling and other mental health services for victims of sexual assault are available on campus and in the community.
 Students and employees may use the Health Services Center or Student Counseling, Assessment and Development Center.
 Employees of the University may be able to seek help through the Employee Assistance Program.
-Community mental health agencies, such as the Southeast Arkansas Behavioral Healthcare Mental Health Facility.
+Community mental health agencies, such as the Southeast Arkansas Behavioral Healthcare Mental Health Facility and counselors and psychotherapists in private practice in the area, can provide individual and group therapy.
 Additionally, counselors and psychotherapists in private practice in the area can provide individual and group therapy.
 Coalition Against Spouse Abuse (CASA), Women’s Shelter or Domestic Violence and Rape Crisis Programs may assist with making referrals for individual counseling and support groups and in identifying non-counseling campus and community resources that may be of additional help and serve as a victim advocate upon request.

 EDUCATION AND AWARENESS PROGRAMS